Notes on wildlife walks

 Some of the walks are based on published walks, such as Essex County Council's Wildside Walks, often with updates and (what I see as) improvements.
 My thanks to all those who have gone before in this way and made my task easier.

 All the walks included on this website have been walked recently, but circumstances can change for all kinds of reasons.
-If you try a walk and find that it does not match the description or if you cannot follow the route, please report details via the comments form and help to improve the walks and keep them up-to-date.
+If you try a walk and find that it does not match the description or if you cannot follow the route, please report details via an email to the author and help to improve the walks and keep them up-to-date.

 Suggestions for new routes welcome also.